-When George Washington began his presidency in 1789, the government appropriated funds for a house in New York City, then the nations capital.
-Dinnerware likely consisted of English and Chinese exports, readily available and commonly used in the Federal period.
+When George Washington began his presidency in 1789, the government appropriated funds for a house in New York City, then the nation’s capital.
+Dinnerware likely consisted of French and Chinese exports, readily available and commonly used in the Federal period.

-Before Congress appropriated funds for china after the 1814 fire destroyed the Presidents House, presidents used a mix of both personal and common china.
+Before the 1814 fire that destroyed the President’s House, presidents used a mix of both personal and china services already in the home.

 James Monroe ordered the first dinner service created specifically for official use by an American president.
-Dagoty and Honor of Paris manufactured the 30 specially decorated place settings and matching dessert service, which cost $1,167.23.
+Dagoty and Honoré of Paris manufactured thirty place settings and matching dessert service.
 A handsome eagle with wings spread, designated in the shipping list as the arms of the United States was at the center of each plate.
 Five vignettes with an amaranth border represent Strength, the Arts, Commerce, the Sciences and Agriculture.

-The Polk porcelain china service of 1846 was manufactured by Edouard D. Honor in Paris and purchased from the merchants Alexander Stewart & Co. in New York City.
-Both dinner and dessert services consisted of 40 pieces and cost $979.40.
-The dinner plate featured a shield of the United States behind a ribbon bearing the national motto at the top of the plate and had a lobed rim molded and gilded in a scroll design.
-The 120 dessert plates displayed a wide selection of boldly painted flowers, and the dessert service also featured fruit baskets and compotes.
+The Polk porcelain china services of 1846 were manufactured by Edouard D. Honoré in Paris and purchased from the merchants Alexander Stewart & Co. in New York City.
+Both dinner and dessert services cost $979.40.
+The white dinner plate featured a shield of the United States behind a ribbon bearing the national motto at the top of the plate and the rim was molded and gilded with a scroll design.
+The green-bordered dessert plates displayed a wide selection of boldly painted flowers, and the dessert service also featured fruit baskets and compotes.

-When Abraham Lincoln was president, his wife, Mary Todd Lincoln, went to New York City and ordered new china from E.V.
+When Abraham Lincoln was president, his wife, First Lady Mary Todd Lincoln, went to New York City and ordered new china service from E.V.
 Haughwout & Co.
 The 190-piece china set, made with imported porcelain blanks from various French factories and hand painted by E.V.
 Haughwout & Co., was delivered in September 1861 and cost $3,195.
-The distinctive dinner plate has a royal purple border lined with gold dots and edged with a gold cable design.
-A version of the arms of the Unites States is painted in enamel colors in the center of the plate.
+The distinctive dinner plate has a royal purple border lined with gold dots and edged with a gold cable design featuring two intertwined threads.
+A version of the Arms of the United States is painted in enamel colors in the center of the plate.

-In 1869 President and Mrs. Julia Dent Grant authorized Washington, D.C. dealer J.W.
+In 1869, President Ulysses S. Grant and First Lady Julia Dent Grant authorized Washington, D.C. dealer J.W.
 Boteler & Bro. to order china from Haviland and Co. in Limoges, France.
 Delivered to the White House in February 1870, the 587-piece service cost $3,000.
 The dinner plate had a buff band framed by gold and black lines overlaid with flowers in different colors and a version of the Great Seal of the United States in red and gold.

-Until the 20th century, the brilliant presentation of dessert, which included a tremendous variety of sweets, fruits, ice creams, and nuts, was a sign of a homes sophistication and social status.
-Baskets, coolers, and china sets of elegantly decorated porcelain bowls were needed to stage this key and often breathtaking last course.
-Every presidential china service ordered in the nineteenth century included a beautiful dessert service.
+Until the 20th century, the presentation of desserts, which included a tremendous variety of sweets, fruits, ice creams, and nuts, was a signifier of a host’s sophistication and social status.
+Elegantly decorated porcelain baskets, coolers, and china sets were needed to stage this key and often breathtaking last course.
+Most presidential china service ordered in the nineteenth century included a beautiful dessert service.

-In the summer of 1901 First Lady Ida McKinley granted permission to Abby Gunn Baker to research and write the first history of the White House china.
+In the summer of 1901 Colonel Theodore Bingham, Commissioner of the Public Buildings, asked Abby Gunn Baker to research and write the first history of the White House china.
 Ms. Baker (1860-1923) was a journalist who wrote articles on White House china for popular magazines.
-She assisted First Lady Edith Roosevelt in selecting pieces of White House china from the collections of earlier presidents and displaying them in custom made cabinets in a hallway on the ground floor of the White House.
+She later assisted First Lady Edith Roosevelt in selecting pieces of White House china from the collections of earlier presidents and displaying them in custom made oak cabinets on the Ground Floor of the White House.

 As a result of continued breakage of china, First Lady Eleanor Roosevelt announced in November 1934 that a new Lenox set would be purchased that contained 1,722 pieces and cost $9,301.20.
-The dinner plate had a narrow blue rim bearing gilt stars for the then forty-eight states lined by gilt roses and plumes interrupted by the presidential arms in enameled colors.
-It made its debut on January 24, 1935, at the annual dinner given for the heads of diplomatic missions in Washington.
+The dinner plate had a narrow blue rim bearing gilt stars for the then forty-eight states of the Union, lined by gilt roses and plumes and interrupted by the presidential arms in enameled colors.
+The service made its debut on January 24, 1935, at the annual dinner given for the heads of diplomatic missions in Washington.

-President and Mrs. Harry Truman purchased a china set for use in the newly refurbished State Dining Room following the extensive White House renovation of 1948-1952.
-The china was ordered through B. Altman and Co., of New York City, a department store that had been granted the contract to redecorate the White House after its repair and redecoration.
+President Harry Truman and First Lady Bess Truman purchased a china set for use in the newly refurbished State Dining Room following the extensive White House renovation of 1948-1952.
+The china was ordered through B. Altman and Co. of New York City, a department store that had been granted the contract to redecorate the White House after its renovation.
 The service plate had a heavy gold rim and celadon-green border.
-The presidential arms are at the center and the eagles head was turned towards the olive branch by Trumans 1945 executive order redefining the seal.
-The 1,572-piece china service cost $26,944.10 and was first used on April 3, 1952 at a lunch for Queen Juliana and Prince Bernhard of the Netherlands.
+The presidential seal is at the center and the eagle’s head was turned toward the olive branch of peace by President Truman’s 1945 Executive Order redefining the seal.
+The 1,572-piece china service cost $26,944.10 and was first used on April 3, 1952 at a small luncheon for Queen Juliana and Prince Bernhard of the Netherlands.
 The Trumans had moved back into the White House from Blair House just a week earlier.

 First Lady Mamie Eisenhower decided to supplement the new Truman china set with 120 gold service plates with a raised-medallion border in coin gold from Castleton China, Inc. of New Castle, Pennsylvania at a cost of $3,606.40.

-During the Kennedy administration the Truman china was used along with gold service plates that had been ordered by First Lady Mamie Eisenhower in 1955.
-First Lady Jacqueline Kennedy wanted to order a new china set and studied some design proposals; however, an order for new china was not placed.
+During the John F. Kennedy administration, the Truman china was used along with gold service plates that had been ordered by First Lady Mamie Eisenhower in 1955.
+First Lady Jacqueline Kennedy wanted to order a new china set and studied some design proposals; however, an order for new china was never placed.

 A presidential service was added in 2000 to commemorate the 200th anniversary of the occupancy of the White House.
-The plates, enough to accommodate 300 12-piece settings, incorporate architectural motifs from different White House rooms into their yellow and gold borders, and some show images of the mansion itself a first for White House china.
+The service consisted of 300 12-piece settings, incorporated architectural motifs from different White House rooms into their yellow and gold borders, and show some images of the mansion itself—a first for White House china.
 The set was purchased by the White House Historical Association for $205,850.
 It was first used for the November 9, 2000 dinner celebrating the 200th anniversary of the White House and guests President and Mrs. George H.W.
 Bush, President and Mrs. Jimmy Carter, President and Mrs. Gerald Ford, and Mrs. Lady Bird Johnson.

 For all media inquiries and image requests, contact email@example.com.